oxygenxml/oxygen-publishing-template-samples/templates/video-link-custom-component/README.md

     <comp:video-link xmlns:comp="http://example.com/custom-components"/>
     ```

-    As you can see, the component is an XML element belonging to a custom define namespace.
+    As you can see, the component is an XML element belonging to a custom defined namespace.

 2. Next you have to insert the component in your topic pages.
 To do this you will have to save the associated XML element in an HTML Fragment file \(let's consider that the file is named video-link-fragment.xml\).
 3. Next you have to reference the HTML Fragment file in you current Publishing Template's [descriptor file](https://www.oxygenxml.com/doc/versions/23.0/ug-webhelp-responsive/topics/whr_publishing_template_contents.html#ariaid-title2) and associate it with an HTML Fragment placeholder that is available for the topic pages \(`webhelp.fragment.before.topic.toolbar` in this case\):